Black eyed peas become incredibly creamy and flavorful when cooked low and slow with paprika, garlic, and shallots.

 - Couscous Veggie Bowls with Butternut Squash and Andouille Sausage

-- 1 lb dried black eyed peas, soaked according to instructions below
+- 1 lb dried black-eyed peas, soaked according to the instructions below

-- 2 tbsp grapeseed or extra virgin olive oil, divided
+- 2 tablespoon grape seed or extra virgin olive oil, divided

-- 3 tsp minced garlic (about 3 cloves of garlic)
+- 3 teaspoon minced garlic (about 3 cloves of garlic)

 - 5 cups chicken stock

-- 1 cup Asian Short Rib Sauce (*See note for substitutions)
+- Asian Short Rib Sauce *See note for substitutions

 - 2 bay leaves